 What are Scholarships?

-Scholarships are funding that is provided to students to assist with educational expenses.
-Scholarships do not require repayment.
-Scholarship funds can be provided by various sources such as the government, your community, your employer, schools, and corporations.
+Scholarships provide funding to students for educational expenses and do not require repayment.
+Scholarships can be provided by various sources, such as: the government; your community; your employer; schools; corporations.

 Armstrong Scholarship Information